 1. Consider what type of paint you have on the walls

-2. Cover the floor
+2. Protect the floors

 When thinking about how to clean walls, it also helps to consider other surfaces in the space.
-If your focus is on the vertical surface in front of you, it's likely not on the rest of the space around you—meaning it's easy to spill things on the floor.
-If you don't want to get chemicals or liquid on your floors during cleaning, use old towels, drop cloths or even dust sheets to cover the floors right up to the wall.
+If your focus is on the vertical surface in front of you, it's likely not on the rest of the space around you meaning it's easy to spill things on the floor.
+If you don't want to get chemicals or liquid on your floors during cleaning, use old towels, drop cloths, or even dust sheets to cover the floors right up to the wall.

-3. Prepare by dusting or vacuuming the walls
+3. Prepare by dusting or vacuuming

 5. Do a spot test first

+If your walls are in need of a more thorough clean use baking soda for stubborn marks and dirt.
 Baking soda has been proven to help with all kinds of cleaning tasks, and walls are no exception.
 First, try applying baking soda and water using a damp cloth.
-If that doesn't do the trick, mix baking soda, ammonia, water, and vinegar, and apply the mixture to the stained or marked surface of the walls.
+Apply the paste to the stained or marked surface of the walls.
 Let it sit for ten minutes or so before wiping it off.